angelluishernandez/keytree-test/README.md

 # What about the code?

 I have used resolvers to make Api calls, since it made sense to me to make Http calls when redirecting to a certain page.
-I have also created a store to avoid unnecessary calls to the Api and allow for faster navigation Loading when redirecting is handled by with router events.
+I have also created a store to avoid unnecessary calls to the Api and allow for faster navigation.
+Loading when redirecting is handled by with router events.